Gunbarrel Highway

 The Gunbarrel Highway is an isolated desert track in the Northern Territory, South Australia and Western Australia.
 It consists of about 1350 km of washaways, heavy corrugations, stone, sand and flood plains.
 The Gunbarrel Highway connects Victory Downs in the Northern Territory to Carnegie Station in Western Australia.
 Some sources incorrectly show the highway extending west to Wiluna.

 The road was built as part of Australia's role in the weapons research establishment called Woomera which included Emu Field and Maralinga, both atomic bomb testing sites.
 The name comes from Len Beadell's Gunbarrel Road Construction Party, so named as his intention was to build roads as straight as a gunbarrel.
+The highway was protested by the Australian group Midnight Oil in their song of the same name as the highway.

 History

 There were three main reasons for the construction of the Gunbarrel Highway.
 The first was to provide access for a future meteorological station which was needed to forecast upper winds prior to the testing of atomic weapons in South Australia.
 The second was for instrumentation along the centre-line of fire for rockets launched from Woomera.
 The third was to allow surveyors from the Australian Division of National Mapping to continue the geodetic survey of little known areas of outback Australia.
 A consequence of the construction was the completion of the first east-west road link across the centre of Australia.